NOSAMS Graduate Student Internship Program

-Each year two internships are awarded to U.S. graduate students for research at the National Ocean Sciences Accelerator Mass Spectrometry (NOSAMS) radiocarbon facility at the Woods Hole Oceanographic Institution.
-Prospective interns are invited each year (usually by the end of May) to submit a brief two page proposal outlining their research goals, along with a CV.
-Successful applicants are chosen on the basis of novelty, research potential, and relevance to the NOSAMS mission.
-The internships involve application of radiocarbon measurements to an important research problem and/or development of new techniques for radiocarbon measurement and provide 2 to 6 weeks at NOSAMS.
-Available funds cover all analytical costs, a travel allowance, accommodation and subsistence at Woods Hole, but not field work and sampling.
+Two internships will be awarded this year to U.S. graduate students for research at the NOSAMS radiocarbon facility at the Woods Hole Oceanographic Institution.
+The internships should involve application of radiocarbon measurements to an important oceanographic research problem and/or development of new techniques for radiocarbon measurement and will provide 2 to 6 weeks at NOSAMS.
+Available funds will cover all analytical costs (for a modest number of analyses), round-trip travel, accommodation and subsistence while in Woods Hole, but not field work and sampling.

 Ian Ball (Scripps Inst. of Oceanography) analyzed lignin phenols standards to test a method he is developing to study the radiocarbon content of lignin in oceanic DOC.